khanlh/bacteria_analysis/README_ONT_pipeline_EN_full (1).md

 ### Optional Step — GTDB-Tk

-GTDB-Tk can be used instead of Kraken2 for high-resolution taxonomy, but requires a very large GTDB database (80–200+ GB).
+GTDB-Tk can be used instead of Kraken2 for high-resolution taxonomy, but requires a very large GTDB database (>100GB).
 This step is controlled by `--tax_method gtdbtk` and is disabled by default.

 **Outputs (in `results/gtdbtk/gtdbtk_out/`):**